 The Honourable Helena Jaczek was first elected as the Member of Parliament for Markham—Stouffville in 2019.
+She has previously served as Minister responsible for the Federal Economic Development Agency for Southern Ontario.

 Minister Jaczek was the Member of Provincial Parliament for the riding of Oak Ridges—Markham from 2007 to 2018.
 During that time, she served as Minister of Health and Long-Term Care, Chair of Cabinet, and Minister of Community and Social Services.